David Martosko: Disputed EPA story

-Discredited Bob Menendez story
+Disputed Bob Menendez story

 In 2013, The Daily Caller published stories, one of which was co-bylined by Martosko, about two women claiming that New Jersey Democratic Senator Bob Menendez had paid them for sex in the Dominican Republic while he was a guest of a major campaign donor, a Florida ophthalmologist named Salomon Melgen.
 ABC News, which had also interviewed women making similar claims, The New York Times, and the New York Post declined to publish the allegations, viewing them as unsubstantiated and lacking credibility.
 Menendez's office described the allegations as "manufactured" by a right-wing blog as a politically motivated smear.

 According to Dominican law enforcement, a lawyer alleged that two women had been paid to lie about Menendez by an individual claiming to work for The Daily Caller.
 The Daily Caller denied this allegation, stating: "At no point did any money change hands between The Daily Caller and any sources or individuals connected with this investigation".

 Vinicio Castillo Semán, the attorney, brought an affidavit to a press conference, denying the story.
 In it, a woman named Nexis de los Santos Santana claimed she had been paid to falsely implicate Menendez and had never met him.
 The woman did not attend the press conference, and the government ID number on the affidavit is 10 digits long, one short of the 11 that appear on Dominican national identity cards.
 The Miami Herald reported that Castillo is Salomon Melgen's cousin.
 Melgen was later convicted of stealing $73 million from Medicare, and received a 17-year prison sentence.
 President Donald Trump commuted his sentence on his last day in office.
 Martosko declined to explain how The Daily Caller got its story in the first place.

 Describing what it saw as The Daily Caller's "scoop" unraveling, the Poynter Institute wrote: "The Daily Caller stands by its reports, though apparently doesn't feel the need to prove its allegations right."

 Personal life

-Martosko serves on the board of directors of the Triple Nine Society, a social organization for people whose scores on standardized IQ tests are in the top 1/10 of 1 percent worldwide.
-The organization says it is "20 times as selective" as Mensa, the famous high-IQ society.
-Martosko's biography on its website said in 2022 that he was working on a book about "living with a neuroatypical brain."
+A Martosko biography said in 2022 that he was working on a book about "living with a neuroatypical brain."
 He and his wife have two children and live in Burke, Virginia.